 The progressive design, namely the sort of rounded teardrop shape of the padding, gives freedom to your arms while hitting specific vital areas in the top half and maximizing coverage on the bottom.

-Now the cold shower: in Maverik’s war on the inevitable pad bunching that goalies face, they created a relatively stiff product that moves as one piece.
-This proves problematic with any rapid upward movement as the pad can regularly strike your helmet in such circumstances.
+Now for the bad: in Maverik’s war on the inevitable pad bunching that goalies face, they created a relatively stiff product that moves as one piece.
+This can be a problem for quick upward movements as the pad can regularly strike your helmet in such circumstances.

 Additionally, users question the bottom half padding as you can be left trying to catch your wind on a stomach shot.